aabbtree77/twinpeekz/README.md

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

 _Edit 2022: No longer true since Go v.1.18 generics: [1](https://planetscale.com/blog/generics-can-make-your-go-code-slower), [2](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/).
-The real problem with Go is its 2-3x slower runtime than that of C. Pointers can also be a hindrance.
-I now consider Nim as it removes both of these issues with style._
+The bigger problem with "Go for 3D" idea is that the Go runtime is 2-3x slower than that of C. I now consider Nim as it removes this issue with style._

 ## Why OpenGL?

+These are extremely disruptive times in computer graphics.
 Everybody wants WebGPU, but it has got a very long way to go.
 The rest do not have a clear winner, so one sticks to what he knows best.
 See [bgfx](https://github.com/bkaradzic/bgfx) or [Mach](https://machengine.org/#early-stages) for some multiplatform-ambitious 3D rendering API examples, but they add complexity.

 ## Setup